kaisenlinux/manpages-dev/category/Scanner/mtr.md

               7. AS1850  www.isnic.is

        -i SECONDS, --interval SECONDS
               Use  this  option to specify the positive number of seconds between ICMP ECHO requests.
 The default value for this parameter is one second.
-The root user may choose values between zero and one.
+The root user may choose values be‐ tween zero and one.

        -c COUNT, --report-cycles COUNT
               Use this option to set the number of pings sent to determine both the machines on the network and the reliability of those machines.
 Each cycle lasts one second.

        -s PACKETSIZE, --psize PACKETSIZE
               This option sets the packet size used for probing.
 It is in bytes, inclusive IP and ICMP headers.